antoine-moulin/image-inpainting/README.md

 * ``source inpainting-env/bin/activate`` (Linux) or ``source inpainting-env/Scripts/activate`` (Windows)
 * ``pip install -r requirements.txt``

-__Step 4__: Launch the GUI. ``python -m GUI.py``.
+__Step 4__: Launch the General User Interface (GUI). ``python -m GUI.py``.

 ## Use the GUI

-There are two GUI files: <tt>GUI.py</tt> and <tt>GUI_for_tests.py</tt>.
+There are two GUI files: ``GUI.py`` and ``GUI_for_tests.py``.
 The first one makes it possible to make an inpainting on a single image by drawing a mask on it or loading it from your own directory.
 However, no data are recorded about this inpainting and you cannot compare statistical performance.
 The second one makes it possible to record data about an inpainting made on a whole dataset of images.
-However you cannot draw your own masks with, to work properly, it requires a file named "mask.jpg" in the folder of each image of the dataset.
+However you cannot draw your own masks with, to work properly, it requires a file named ``mask.jpg`` in the folder of each image of the dataset.

 In order to use ``GUI.py``:
 1. Click on Browse to search your image